MendyBerger/governance/projects/hosted/webidl2wit.md

 >
 > Code reviews have a demonstrable impact on the quality of source code by catching bugs early, determining the best possible implementation, and fostering trust within the community.
 Timely responses let contributors know that their work is valued and encourages further contribution.

-This project will adopt code reviews going forward.
+This project has recently adopted code reviews.
+See our [recently merged PRs](https://github.com/wasi-gfx/webidl2wit/pulls?q=is%3Apr+is%3Aclosed).

 ### Code of Conduct